ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 As part of that, we are bootstrapping, and do not plan on taking venture funding. [#f3]_

-**The fate of readthedocs.org is not tied to the fate of the business.** readthedocs.com has been created to help fund our work.
-I believe readthedocs.org should be a resource available to the programming community forever, and we are doing everything in our power to make sure that happens.
+**The fate of readthedocs.org is not tied to the fate of the business.** readthedocs.com has been created to help fund this work. readthedocs.org should be a resource available to the programming community forever, and I are doing everything in my power to make sure that happens.

-Our work creating a company is to help make both the open source and corporate documentation worlds better.
+My work creating a company is to help make both the open source and corporate documentation worlds better.
-We believe Read the Docs solves a real need in the software world, and we hope you join us in the next stage.
+Read the Docs solves a real need in the software world, and I hope you join us in the next stage.

 Our mission is to build world-class documentation tools for developers, and we would love to have you aboard.